Training with Pseudo-Code for Instruction Following: Experiments

-{{\bf Training:} All models were SFT trained on a full NVIDIA A100 80GB node with Flash Attention $2$ \citep{dao2024flashattention} and bf16 precision using the Dolomite Engine Framework.\footnote{\url{https://github.com/IBM/dolomite-engine}} All models were trained for $2$ epochs using the PyTorch's implementation of AdamW ~\citep{loshchilov2018decoupled} as the optimizer, with a starting learning rate of 1e-5 and linear decay.
+{\bf Training:} All models were SFT trained on a full NVIDIA A100 80GB node with Flash Attention $2$ \citep{dao2024flashattention} and bf16 precision using the Dolomite Engine Framework.\footnote{\url{https://github.com/IBM/dolomite-engine}} All models were trained for $2$ epochs using the PyTorch's implementation of AdamW ~\citep{loshchilov2018decoupled} as the optimizer, with a starting learning rate of 1e-5 and linear decay.
 Models were trained with two parallel training mixtures - one with NL instructions and the other augmented with pseudo-code programs.
+We also compare the trained models against the inference-time method proposed by \citet{puerto-etal-2024-code}, which uses in-context examples to guide intermediate pseudo-code generation.
+In our evaluation of this method, we use hand-crafted, one-shot, task-specific demonstrations on base models to control for training data and keeping the comparisons meaningful.